web-infra-dev/modern.js/packages/document/module-doc/docs/en/api/config/build-config.md

 ## jsx

-Specify the compilation method of JSX, default support React17, automatically inject JSX Runtime code.If you need to support React16, set `jsx` to `transform`
+Specify the compilation method of JSX, default support React17, automatically inject JSX Runtime code.
+If you need to support React16, set `jsx` to `transform`.

 > For more information about JSX Transform, you can refer to the following links:
 >